Your guide to mandatory client money protection for letting agents

 What are the requirements for joining a client money protection scheme?

 To join a client money protection scheme, agencies will need to hold their clients’ money in an account with a bank or building society authorised by the Financial Conduct Authority.
-Agencies are also expected to have strong client money handling procedures in place.

 How do agents show that they belong to an approved scheme?

-It’s also recommended that they publish a copy of their membership certificates on third-party websites and alongside listings on portals.
+It’s also recommended they publish a copy of their membership certificates on third-party websites and alongside listings on portals.
 Agents must provide a copy of the certificate from their approved scheme to anyone who reasonably requests it, free of charge.

 What are the penalties for not belonging to an approved scheme?

-Since 1st April 2019, agencies can be fined up to £30,000 if they do not belong to an approved client money protection scheme.
+Since 1 April 2019, agencies can be fined up to £30,000 if they do not belong to an approved client money protection scheme.
 There was no transition period for this law.

 This article is based on guidance from gov.uk and is intended as a guide only.
 It is not exhaustive and doesn't constitute legal advice.
 See gov.uk for more information on client money protection schemes.